Quick Info about

 Last updated on April 21st, 2020 at 08:51 pm

-Larry Hogan is the current Governor of Maryland who assumed office alongside Lieutenant Governor Boyd Lutherford on January 21, 2015 as the successor of Martin O’ Malley.
+Larry Hogan is the current Governor of Maryland who assumed office alongside Lieutenant Governor Boyd Rutherford on January 21, 2015, as the successor of Martin O’ Malley.
 Republican by political ideology, Hogan was Secretary of Appointments under Bob Ehrlich’s administration (2003 – 2007).
 In 2011, he established ‘Change Maryland’, an organization aimed at grassroots development.

 Early Life and Education

 Lawrence Joseph Hogan Jr. was born on May 25, 1956.
 Although born in Washington, he was brought up in Landover, Maryland by his parents.
 As a child, Hogan went to Saint Ambrose Catholic High School and DeMatha Catholic High School in Landover.
 Then, he joined Father Lopez Catholic High School while in Florida with his mother.

 Graduating from Father Lopez Catholic High School in 1974, Hogan joined Florida State University for an undergraduate degree in government and politics.